DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Performance Guarantees

 The output produced by \Cref{alg:network_sarah} satisfies

 \end{theorem}

-If the communication network is fully-connected, we can choose design the mixing matrix such that its mixing rate $\alpha=0$, then \Cref{theorem:network_sarah_non_convex} reduces to \cite[Theorem 1]{nguyen2019finite}, its counterpart in the centralized setting.
-For general decentralized settings with arbitrary mixing schedules, \Cref{theorem:network_sarah_non_convex} provides a comprehensive characterization of the convergence rate, where an $\epsilon$-approximate first-order stationary point can be found on expectation in a total of
+If there is only one agent, i.e. $n= 1$, the mixing rate will be $\alpha=0$, we can choose $\KI = \KO = p =1$, and \Cref{theorem:network_sarah_non_convex} reduces to \cite[Theorem 1]{nguyen2019finite}, its counterpart in the centralized setting.
+For general decentralized settings with arbitrary mixing schedules, \Cref{theorem:network_sarah_non_convex} provides a comprehensive characterization of the convergence rate, where an $\epsilon$-approximate first-order stationary point can be found in expectation in a total of

-iterations, where $T$ is the number of outer iterations and $S$ is the number of inner iterations.
-Clearly, a larger step size $\eta$, as allowable by \eqref{eq:step_size_condition}, hints on a smaller iteration complexity.
-Examining closer the conditions in \eqref{eq:step_size_condition}, the step size depends on three terms: the first term is similar to the requirement in the centralized setting with additional network-dependent corrections, while the rest two terms depend only on the network connectivity.
-For well-connected networks where $ \alpha=O(1)$, the first term will dominant---indicating the iteration complexity is close to that in the centralized setting.
-For poorly-connected network, however, carefully designing the mixing parameters is desirable to ensure a desirable trade-off between convergence speed and communication cost.
-The following corollary, whose proof is in \Cref{sec:proof_of_corollay_1}, provides specific parameter choices, under which DESTRESS achieves the optimal per-agent IFO complexity.
+iterations; here, $T$ is the number of outer iterations and $S$ is the number of inner iterations.
+Clearly, a larger step size $\eta$, as allowable by \eqref{eq:step_size_condition}, hints on a smaller iteration complexity, and hence a smaller IFO complexity.

+There are two conditions in \eqref{eq:step_size_condition}.
+On one end, $\KI$ needs to be large enough (i.e., perform more rounds of extra mixing) to counter the effect when $p$ is small (i.e., we compute less stochastic gradients every iteration), or when $\alpha$ is close to $1$ (i.e., the network is poorly connected).
+On the other end, the step size $\eta$ needs to be small enough to account for the requirement of the step size in the centralized setting, as well as the effect of imperfect communication due to decentralization.
+For well-connected networks where $\alpha \ll 1$, the terms introduced by the decentralized setting will diminish---indicating the iteration complexity is close to that of the centralized setting.
+For poorly-connected networks, carefully designing the mixing matrix and other parameters can ensure a desirable trade-off between convergence speed and communication cost.
+The following corollary provides specific parameter choices for \myalg to achieve the optimal per-agent IFO complexity.
+The proof is deferred to \Cref{sec:proof_of_corollay_1}.